pgrigoruta/journal/README.md

 # Journal

-A Next.js journal application with Supabase, Prisma, and Vitest.
+A Next.js journal application with Neon (PostgreSQL), Prisma, and Vitest.

 ## Getting Started